finance

 5 reasons human resources hurt consumer brands

-Sales, finance, and human resources, only room for 2 at the table
+Sales, finance, and human resources, only room for two at the table

-There are really on 3 swim lanes, or functions, in business.
-Every business function is subordinated to either; sales, finance, or human resources.
+Every business function is subordinated to either: sales, finance, or human resources.
 How can HR possibly have any impact when business is all about sales, brining in the money and finance making the best use of the money?